beatly-dev/beat/packages/beat/README.md

 # Features not supported by this package but in xstate.js

-- final state is naturally defined which does not have any `Beat` annotation
+- Final state is naturally defined which does not have any `Beat` annotation
 - `state.toString()`: naturally supported
 - `state.can(event)` is not needed because we have typed system
 - wildcard transitions and forbidden transitions are not needed because there will be no typo